comit-network/RFCs/RFC-001-BAM.md

 ##### Status

 The design of the `status` field is similar to the status-code in HTTP.
 It's goal is to be easily machine-readable and assign semantics to status codes that are related to each other.
 See [[1], Section 3.3]( https://tools.ietf.org/html/rfc3117#section-3.3) for more information on the design of status codes.

-##### Application data

-This transport protocol defines generic functionality for our application protocol `GANP`.
-In order to avoid conventions like prefixing custom headers with `X-` as in HTTP, the `REQUEST` and the `RESPONSE` frame reserves a dedicated place for sending application data to other nodes.

 ##### Headers